 [S] Use Check-Effects-Interaction,

-[M] Handle External Call Returns,
+[M] Handle External Call Returns, and

 [S] Use Check-Effects-Interaction